Khan/genqlient/docs/subscriptions.md

 ## Client setup

-You will need to use a different client calling `graphql.NewClientUsingWebSocket`, passing as parameter your own websocket client.
+You will need to use a different client calling `graphql.NewClientUsingWebSocket`, passing as a parameter your own websocket client.

 Here is how to configure your webSocket client to match the interfaces: